-Ask people who've been living with SCI for years what changed their life, and a striking number say "adaptive sports."
+Ask people who've lived with SCI for years what changed their life, and a striking number say "adaptive sports."
 It's not just recreation — it's where confidence, community, and a sense of what your body can still do often come roaring back.
 Nearly everyone can find a sport, regardless of injury level.

 More Than Exercise

 Adaptive sports deliver the physical benefits of fitness — heart health, strength, weight management, reduced spasticity — and lower the risk of the depression, heart disease, and obesity that inactivity invites.
 But the bigger payoff is often psychological and social: participation is linked to greater happiness, confidence, and even higher employment.
-For many, the first adaptive-sports event is the moment they stop seeing themselves as a patient and start seeing themselves as an athlete again.
+For many, the first adaptive-sports event is the moment they stop seeing themselves as a patient and start seeing themselves as an athlete.

 What You Can Play